 First off, a couple of quick tips in creating an adventure:

 * Keep it simple.
 Your brain will want to expand, expand, expand but trust us, the more you narrow it down, the better it will be and the easier it will be to “run,” or lead as the game master;

 * Make it magical.
 The more magic, the better.
 By the way, some new to D&D view “magic” as just nasty creatures that want to harm your player-characters.
 Hardly!
 In our book, magic is something un-natural that will delight and probably surprise.
 (OK yeah, sometimes it’s a bit hungry and wants to chew on some fingers … but you get the idea!)

 * Give it a personality.
 This is where the magic happens – providing a person, creature or even an object with a personality is when the fun really starts!
 Examples to follow.

 To start the adventure – especially if you’re not a creative person - go to Google, type “fantasy” into your search and then click on the images button.
 This will fire up your imagination as you see all these terrific visuals!
-We did this and came up with three photos, which in essence serve as the content of our adventure.
+We did this and came up with three photos (the ones you see here on the blog), which in essence serve as the content of our adventure.

 Let’s call this adventure, “Magic Mushrooms.”

 The first photo that grabbed our attention is a picture of a child walking on a snow-covered road with a reindeer.
 This will serve as the main storyline of the adventure.
 Remember keep it simple: The player(s) will be tasked to complete an assignment given to them by their king.
 They are to take a magical reindeer, who has wandered away from his home, back to its castle.
 (Maybe a guy with a white beard and a jolly demeanor lives there?)